VincentHardouin/ING4-DevOps-Project/README.md

 *6/* Develop and add wonderful features!

 ## Testing
-Convinced by the importance of testing our app, we chose [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/)for testing our app.

 ### Why ?
+We are convinced by the importance of testing our app to deliver clean code in production.

+### How ?
+We chose [mocha](https://mochajs.org/) and [chai](https://www.chaijs.com/) to test our app.
 They are simple to use and have good documentation.
-Also, to stub and mock we selected [sinon](https://sinonjs.org/)
+Also, to stub and mock we selected [sinon](https://sinonjs.org/).
-### How ?

 ### What ?
+We added `mocha`, `chai`, `sinon` inside `devDepencies` in `package.json`. <br>
+To simplify their usage we created `test-helper` which is useful to :
+- Export all required modules : `chai`, `sinon`, `expect`, `request`
+- Export currying function `catchErr` to test errors
+- Create global `afterEach` to restore stub and empty database

+Moreover, we used multiple types of tests :
+- **Unit Tests** : to test isolated functions, with stub and mock
+- **Integration Tests** : to test interaction between multiple modules, for example repositories function with database connection
+- **Acceptance Tests** : to test all integration, for example API endpoint
+- **e2e Tests**: to test features in real environment like user with [Cypress](https://www.cypress.io/).
+- **load Tests**: to test load on our application with [Artillery.io](https://artillery.io)

 ## Continuous Integration
 Continuous Integration is precious in development, we need to be confident about our code and new features.